 Fleas have the unfortunate tendency to leave behind visible droppings, which their young will eat.
 This is called flea dirt, and it looks like a sprinkling of black pepper.
 If you see black, coarse specks along the floor or carpet, rub it with a moistened white towel.
 Flea dirt will appear as tiny red streaks on the cloth when cleaned in this manner.
 Where there is evidence of flea dirt, you’ll probably find fleas.

 Pay Extra Attention to Carpets

-Fleas can lay eggs in carpets, so even if the previous homeowner tried to eradicate the pests, a new breed may have been left behind.
+Fleas can lay eggs in carpets, so even if the previous homeowner tried to eradicate the pests, a new breed might have been left behind.
 Run your hands through the fibers of the carpets and look for evidence of flea dirt or eggs.
 Flea eggs are tiny white ovals and will be difficult to see without a magnifying glass.
-If you have one handy, make like Sherlock Holmes and bring it along for a thorough search.
+If you have one handy, make it like Sherlock Holmes and bring it along for a thorough search.

 Use Heat and Water

 One way to check for fleas is by attracting them with heat.
-If your new home already has electricity hooked up, you’ll need a lamp, a bowl, warm water, and dish washing detergent.
+If your new home already has electricity hooked up, you’ll need a lamp, a bowl, warm water, and dishwashing detergent.
 Fill the bowl with warm water and make it slightly soapy with the detergent.
 Next, place the bowl on the floor and shine the lamp over the water.
 Fleas will be attracted to the light and jump up towards it, then land in the water.
 The soap kills them, so you’ll have plenty of evidence of their presence floating in the bowl.